Chrysiptera talboti

 Chrysiptera talboti, known commonly as Talbot's damselfish and Talbot's demoiselle, is a species of damselfish.
 It is a marine fish from the eastern Indian Ocean and western Pacific.

 Etymology

-The specific name honours the fisheries scientist Frank H. Talbot the director of the Australian Museum in Sydney, the collector of the type.
+The specific name honours the fisheries scientist and director of the Australian Museum in Sydney, Frank H. Talbot (1930–2024), who was the collector of the type.

+Being a species of damselfish, it is commonly known as Talbot's damselfish and Talbot's demoiselle.

 Description

-This fish reaches 6 cm in length.
+Chrysiptera talboti reaches 6 cm in length.
 It has a yellow head, yellow ventral fins, and a large black spot at the back of its dorsal fin.

-In aquarium

-It having enough living rocks in aquarium, it settles peacefully but seldom threats incoming small fishes.
-It appears cowardly during facing the more aggressive damsel fishes.
+Distribution

+It is a marine fish from the eastern Indian Ocean and western Pacific.